lightaprs/LightAPRS-1.0/README.md

 ## Support

-If you have any questions or need supoort, please contact support@lightaprs.com
+If you have any questions or need support, please contact support@lightaprs.com

 ## FAQ